Served: 10¾ years

 January 13, 1915 to October 20, 1925

-Patrolman Althoff left a wife of ten years, Florence Althoff, and a 2-year-old daughter.
-He was buried in Walnut Hills German Protestant Cemetery on October 23, 1925.
-Florence went to live with Patrolman Althoff’s parents and died six years later of a heart attack during gall stone surgery.
-We do not know how their 8-year-old, orphaned daughter fared.
+Patrolman Althoff was survived by his wife of ten years, Florence Althoff, and a 2-year-old daughter.
+He was buried in Section 32, Lot 67, Grave E at Walnut Hills German Protestant Cemetery on October 23, 1925.

 A jury convicted McKibben of the Murder, but recommended mercy and he was given a life sentence with possibility of parole.
 Four years later, during 1929, he contracted tuberculosis and, on November 24, 1935, at the age of 31, he died in the Ohio State Penitentiary of bilateral pulmonary tuberculosis, a collapsed lung, and chronic intestinal nephritis.
 He is buried in St. Joseph (New) Cemetery in Cincinnati; Section NEP, Lot 22, Part N, Range 22.

-This narrative was revised October 15, 2010 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised on December 10, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.